vectorgrp/sil-kit/docs/simulation/simulation.rst

    : |ProductName| participant state machine.

 A participant enters the distributed state machine by calling |StartLifecycle|.
-This will cause the |LifecycleService| to anounce its state as :cpp:enumerator:`ServicesCreated<SilKit::Services::Orchestration::ParticipantState::ServicesCreated>`, indicating that all services were created and announced to other participants.
+This will cause the |LifecycleService| to announce its state as :cpp:enumerator:`ServicesCreated<SilKit::Services::Orchestration::ParticipantState::ServicesCreated>`, indicating that all services were created and announced to other participants.

 A participant that uses the lifecycle service may choose to coordinate its state with other participants.
 In that case, they will align their participant state based on the current system state until they reach :cpp:enumerator:`CommunicationInitialized<SilKit::Services::Orchestration::ParticipantState::CommunicationInitialized>`.